beytullahoglu/SpringApplicationWithKafka/README.md

-# StartupHeroes-CaseStudy

-Basic Spring Application with Kafka
+# Basic Spring Application with Kafka

 This project's aim is to send data to Kafka from a Spring application.